dirkjankrijnders/Arduino-S88/README.md

 | D9          | PB5            | Load     | 4            | 6        |
 | D8          | PB4            | Reset    | 5            | 7        |
 | D7          | PE6            | Pwr      | 6            |          |

+## Clock speed

+The clock speed of the S88 bus is determined by the AVR Clock, usually 8 or 16 MHz, the prescaler, set to /64, and the user configurable number of clock ticks, set with setClock(), divided by two:

+F_S88 = F_CPU/128/ticks

+On a 16 MHz cpu that results in a range of 125 kHz (ticks = 1) to 2 Hz (ticks = 65535);